 Local Area Guide

-Discover beautiful beautiful Southwest Florida - the Paradise Coast.
-Our Gulf Coast communities offer mile-long unspoiled beaches, world-class fishing and golf for beginners to pros.
-Use our tips for planning activities and excursions and to find points of interest.
+Discover the beautiful Southwest Florida area known as the Paradise Coast.
+Our Gulf Coast communities offer mile-long unspoiled beaches, world-class fishing, and golf for beginners to pros.
+This area is rich with history, marine life, and there is so much to do.
+Read more about Southwest Florida below.

 Click on the video to watch an amazing digital ecological calendar with stunning time-lapse photography that reminds of the many, year-round sights and migrations in Southwest Florida.
 Credit: The Beaches of Fort Myers & Sanibel.

 Florida is the strongest and most developed tourist state in the USA.
-Its appeal is due to its climate, the endless white sandy beaches and the many natural lakes.
-But other experiences are popular in Florida: Walt Disney World, the JF Kennedy Space Center and much more.
+Its appeal is due to its climate, the endless white sandy beaches as well as the many natural lakes.
+But other experiences are popular in Florida: Walt Disney World, the JF Kennedy Space Center plus much more.

 Prefer less orchestrated activities?
 Drift down to the Cape Coral Yacht and Racquet Club and let the kids frolic at the riverfront while you drop a line from the fishing pier.